Jonathan Hirtle

 Jonathan Jacob Hirtle is an investment industry executive who pioneered the outsourced Chief Investment Officer (OCIO) model.
-For his OCIO innovations, Hirtle has been dubbed the “Oracle of Outsource.”
+For his OCIO innovations, Hirtle has been dubbed the “Oracle of Outsource."

 In 1988, Hirtle co-founded Hirtle, Callaghan & Co., recognized as the first OCIO firm to serve family groups and organizations that does not employ fully staffed investment departments.
 The firm has over $20 billion under management.

-Hirtle serves as Executive Chairman of Hirtle, Callaghan & Co., LLC.
-He is also a Member of the Investment Policy Committee at the company.
+Jon serves as Executive Chairman of Hirtle, Callaghan & Co., LLC.

+He also serves on the Board of Directors of the Museum of the American Revolution and is active at the Buffalo Bill Center of the West in Cody, Wyoming.

 Background

 Jonathan Hirtle was born in Cheswick, Pennsylvania in 1952 and graduated from Springdale High School in Springdale, PA.

 Hirtle earned a BA in 1974 and an MBA in 1982 from Pennsylvania State University.
 From 1975 to 1982, Hirtle served as an officer in the United States Marine Corps.

 Prior to founding Hirtle Callaghan in 1988, Hirtle served as vice president at Goldman, Sachs & Co. for six years, advising family groups and institutions on investment strategy and securities selection.

 Hirtle co-founded Hirtle Callaghan with Donald E. Callaghan, another Goldman Sachs vice president, to serve solely as an outsourced Chief Investment Officer and investment department to family groups and institutions that chose not to develop and pay for a full-staffed internal investment department.